jbergstroem/jbergstroem/README.md

 ### Nice to meet!

 I'm Johan Bergström – a serial entrepreneur and geek born and raised in Sweden 🇸🇪.
 Since my early 20's have built, learned from failures and sold various tech startups using my skills in software engineering.
 Along the way, I've met incredibly talented co-founders and co-workers.
-I currently live in Santiago, Chile 🇨🇱.
+I currently live in Lisbon, Portugal 🇵🇹.

 After first embedding Spidermonkey in Python 2010 (cross-rendering John Resig's Micro Template), I've come to love the javascript ecosystem.
 I got involved in [Node.js][nodejs] in its early stages and became a core contributor, ultimately taking a seat on [the build infra team][nodejs-build].